Readings for Sociology 20033

 It isn't easy to stop abortion -- or to even enact laws against it.
 The Guttmacher Institute says that, across the world, abortion rates are about the same whether it is legal or not.
 The Population Reference Bureau says abortion's legal status does not significantly affect the rate at which the procedure occurs but does affect the conditions under which it occurs.
 Counter to what many expected, the number of legal abortions has actually increased since Dobbs.

 Personhood USA counters that a baby is not the worst thing that can happen to a rape victim -- an abortion is.
 Family care physician and former sexual assault counselor Sandra Mahkorn says the rhetoric of abortion advocates perpetuates falsehoods that can further harm pregnant rape victims and argues that we should help rape victims to choose life.
+Black Republican Senator Tim Scott says Abortion is not the way to help Single Black mothers.

 In 2004, then Notre Dame Dean Mark Roche argued that Catholics could vote in good conscience for pro-choice candidate John Kerry.
 Douglas Kmiec is a conservative legal scholar, a former law professor at Notre Dame, and a past advisor to Ronald Reagan and Mitt Romney.
 But in 2008, he said Sorry McCain.
 Barack Obama is a natural for the Catholic vote.
 Susan Venker, however, said To be Catholic and vote for Democrats in 2020 is just wrong.
 Ross Douthat fiercely argues there is no pro-life case for Planned Parenthood (and, presumably, abortion).
 [Note: If you want to counter many of the arguments made in favor of abortion and for supporting pro-choice candidates, then Douthat is a must read.]